ciaoben/grdemo/README.md

 - test a new run from github download without container

 - proof read the cover letter

-- remove whole book file and test errors in the UI. details matter.
+- clean test questions from db